poolziee/ChessSpider/README.md

 ## Configurations

 Before you execute *spider.py*, you need to add a *config.json* file to the src directory containing the following values:

-- `"chess-username"`: The username of your chess.com profile.

 - `"start-page"`: The page number from which you want the script to start browsing and analyzing games.
 (Games archive link from the introduction above)